 By Ensign Drake Davis

-The Arleigh Burke-class guided-missile destroyer USS Ross (DDG 71) departed Constanta, Romania on, Dec.
-20, 2019 after completing a scheduled port visit as part of their continued Black Sea presence and support to our NATO allies and regional partners.
+The Arleigh Burke-class guided-missile destroyer USS Ross (DDG 71) departed Batumi, Georgia on April 25, 2019 after completing a scheduled port visit as part of its continued presence and support to NATO allies and regional partners.

-This is the eighth time a U.S. Navy vessel has conducted operations in the Black Sea in 2019.
-The ship entered the Black Sea on Dec.
-15th to strengthen interoperability with NATO allies and partners and demonstrate the collective resolve to Black Sea security.
+Ross entered the Black Sea on April 14, 2019 to strengthen interoperability with NATO allies and partners and demonstrate collective resolve to security in the region.

 U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.